BreathBetter/.github/profile/README.md

 # Help us ALL Breath Better
 Welcome to Breath Better's GitHub organization!
 We're glad you're here.
 Below is an outline of our ongoing projects and repositories:

+## Description

+BreathBetter is an organization committed to informing users about the true quality of the air they breathe.

+### Problem Solved

+Many people are unaware of the actual air quality in their immediate environment.
+Traditional air quality monitoring stations are often far apart and don't provide localized data.
+This project allows for real-time, hyperlocal air quality monitoring, empowering individuals to make informed decisions about their outdoor activities and health.

 ## Our Repositories
 ### [Arduino Integration](https://github.com/BreathBetter/arduino)
 This repository contains the software for our Arduino sensors, responsible for gathering critical information and transmitting it to our mobile application.